-As a general rule, corporations resident in Canada are subject to Canadian corporate income tax (CIT) on worldwide income.
+As a general rule, corporations resident in Canada are subject to Canadian CIT on worldwide income.
 Non-resident corporations are subject to CIT on income derived from carrying on a business in Canada and on capital gains arising upon the disposition of taxable Canadian property (see Capital gains in the Income determination section for more information).
 The purchaser of the taxable Canadian property is generally required to withhold tax from the amount paid unless the non-resident vendor has obtained a clearance certificate.

 Canadian CIT and WHT can be reduced or eliminated if Canada has a treaty with the non-resident's country of residence.
 A list of treaties that Canada has negotiated is provided in the Withholding taxes section, along with applicable WHT rates.

 The following rates apply for a 12-month taxation year ending on 31 December 2020.
 For non-resident corporations, the rates apply to business income attributable to a permanent establishment (PE) in Canada.
 Different rates may apply to non-resident corporations in other circumstances.
 Non-resident corporations may also be subject to branch tax (see the Branch income section).

 |Federal rate (%)|

 |Less: Provincial abatement (1)||(10.0)|

 |Less: General rate reduction or manufacturing and processing deduction (2)||(13.0)|